Julian Casablancas: Politics

-Throughout the 2010s, Casablancas became increasingly vocal about his political interests and has said that "whoever's propaganda's the loudest" determines popularity within music and politics alike.
-He has overtly explored this link in his work with The Voidz, although he claims that the re-election of George W. Bush was what initially inspired his political intrigue.
-He named Oliver Stone, Chris Hedges, Noam Chomsky, Jesse Ventura, and Howard Zinn as political influences.
-He cites Martin Luther King Jr. as his favorite philosopher, and considers Paul Robeson a role model for politically engaged musicians.
+Although he has named the 2004 re-election of George W. Bush as what first motivated his interest in politics, it was only throughout the 2010s that Casablancas became increasingly vocal about his political concerns.
+He has expressed a belief that "whoever's propaganda's the loudest" determines popularity within politics and music alike.
+He is an ardent supporter of independent media and has also shown support for the Boycott Divestment and Sanctions (BDS) movement.
+Casablancas has cited Oliver Stone, Chris Hedges, Noam Chomsky, Jesse Ventura, and Howard Zinn as political influences, Martin Luther King Jr. as his favorite philosopher, and Paul Robeson as a role model for politically engaged musicians.

-In 2016, he interviewed Henry Giroux, with whom he discussed whether or not the average American understands their existing struggles and unresolved conflicts.
-In September 2018, he appeared on Lee Camp's show Redacted Tonight on Russian state-funded network RT America.
-The following month, Camp opened for The Voidz at a show in Houston, Texas.
-Casablancas endorsed Senator Bernie Sanders for the 2020 Democratic Party presidential primaries, and on the eve of the 2020 New Hampshire primary, The Strokes performed in support of Sanders at the University of New Hampshire.
-That October, a few days before the 2020 United States elections, Rolling Stone announced and released the first episode of Casablancas's interview series, S.O.S. – Earth is a Mess.
-The show featured Democracy Now! host Amy Goodman and Andrew Yang as early guests, with Casablancas focusing much of his questioning on democratic reform and the influence of special interest groups on politics and the media; he interviewed Noam Chomsky in 2021 for the show.
+In 2016, Casablancas interviewed Henry Giroux for Rolling Stone.
+In 2019, he appeared in conversation with Giroux at McMaster University and authored the foreword to Giroux's The Terror of the Unforeseen.

-On February 10, 2020, the Strokes performed a get-out-the-vote concert rally with 2020 presidential candidate and Vermont senator Bernie Sanders at the Whittemore Center Arena in Durham, New Hampshire.
-The Strokes performed their song "New York City Cops" which is a critique of New York City law enforcement and contains lyrics like "New York City cops, they ain't too smart," as they were being ushered off the stage by police.
+In September 2018, Casablancas appeared on Lee Camp's show Redacted Tonight on Russian state-funded network RT America.
+The following month, Camp opened for the Voidz at a show in Houston, Texas.

-In spring of 2021, Casablancas showed his support for the Boycott Divestment and Sanctions (BDS) movement.
+Casablancas endorsed Vermont Senator Bernie Sanders for the 2020 Democratic Party presidential primaries, and on the eve of the 2020 New Hampshire primary, the Strokes performed in support of Sanders at the University of New Hampshire.
+That October, shortly before the 2020 United States elections, Rolling Stone released the first episode of Casablancas' interview series S.O.S. – Earth is a Mess, which premiered periodically through 2021.
+Guests included Amy Goodman, Andrew Yang, Richard D. Wolff, and Noam Chomsky, while much of Casablancas' questioning centered on democratic reform and the influence of special interest groups on politics and the media.
+Casablancas was one of more than 600 musicians who signed an open letter calling for a boycott of Israel.

-On June 12, 2021, The Strokes held an in-person concert at New York's Irving Plaza to support New York City mayoral candidate Maya Wiley.
+Casablancas refused to vote in the 2024 US presidential election, saying "The two parties are a joke – a horrible lie" and that he "[saw] little point in choosing between these puppets...".